Best IDE for Unity

 Conclusion

 In conclusion, selecting the best IDE for Unity development really depends on your use case, preferences, and circumstances.
-If you have the budget for it then I think Rider is the best option (by far).
+If you have the budget for it (or are using it for non-commercial usage) then I think Rider is the best option (by far).
 Visual Studio is my next preference.
 If working on a less powerful machine (e.g. laptop) then Visual Studio Code is also a decent option.

 Did I miss any other good IDEs?
 What is your favorite IDE for Unity?
 Comment below!